cekkr/ideagnment/AI_REFERENCE.md

 ## Project Summary
 SAP is a local-first alignment layer that ingests artifacts, builds capsules (goals/constraints/decisions/glossary/etc), and analyzes drafts for gaps, mismatches, and lens-specific clarity needs.
 It exposes a minimal FastAPI surface for ingestion, retrieval, and draft analysis, with optional local LLM rendering.

+Data possession is a first-class concern: skill claims/evidence default to private scope, and institution views must not reveal private evidence.
+Decentralized deployment is expected (each instance controls its own local data), with only explicitly shared artifacts/capsules exposed.

 ## Roadmap (from docs)
 - Milestone A: Local memory + retrieval (SQLite schema, FTS, embeddings, ingest pipeline).
 - Milestone B: Gap + mismatch analysis (glossary/exposure ledger, draft analyze fast-pass).